sefeoglu/sefeoglu/README.md

 * My last project is [dcat converter](https://github.com/sefeoglu/dcat_ap-converter) to save the data in dcat_ap format.

 🌱 I am currently working on construction biocatalysts ontology, especially enzyme 🤓

+Note: Please pointing out the repositories in case you would like to use any piece of my code lines even!
+Thanks🙂